clubedaentrega/api-lift/README.md

 // `api.router` is an express router object
 // You can, for example:
-var app = apiLift.express() // see note bellow about apiLift.express
+let app = apiLift.express() // see note bellow about apiLift.express
 app.use('/api', api.router)
 require('http').createServer(app).listen(80)
 ```